ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/clair/_review.md

             - "False"
         correct_answer: 2
         explanation: >
-            In combined deployment, the Clair processes run in single OS process.
-Whereas in distributed deployment, each Clair process runs in its own OS processes.
+            In a combined deployment, the Clair components run in single OS process.
+In a distributed deployment, each Clair process runs in its own OS processes.

     - questions:
         question: >